harmancilab/COLLAGENE/API/README.md

 # Command Line Interface for COLLAGENE
-The command line options of COLLAGENE are described here.
+The command line options of COLLAGENE and network file I/O are described here.

 ## COLLAGENE.sh: